All Festivals in Mérida, Mexico in 2025

 Christmas Season

-Also the Christmas season at the end of the year is a great time to head to Mérida.
+The Christmas season, which lasts until January 2026, is a great time to head to Mérida.
 The main avenues and city parks are decorated in colorful festive holiday lights, the weather is nigh on perfect and there’s always plenty going on.

 Christmas Decoration Downtown